When to use it

 Step 3: Decide

 Look at the preview and ask yourself: Are the changes what you expected?
 If you raised the markup from 20% to 25%, do you see a 5% increase across the board?
 If you added a pricing rule for Reserved List cards at 1.50x, are those cards showing a bump?
 Is the net impact reasonable?
 The total dollar impact tells you whether your inventory value went up or down overall.
 A small adjustment should show a proportional change.
 Any surprises?
 Sort by the change column to see the biggest movers.
 If a card jumped $50, check why.
 It might be correct (market moved), or it might be a data quirk you want to investigate.
-If it looks right, click Apply.
-If not, click Cancel.Step 4: Push to TCGplayer (optional)
+If it looks right, click Save Prices in Hoard.
+If not, click Cancel.Step 4: Sync to TCGplayer

-After applying, a Push Now button appears.
-Click it to ask the agent to sync the new prices to TCGplayer on its next cycle.
-Or just wait, the next scheduled sync will pick them up automatically.Undoing a Mass Reprice
+After saving, a Sync to TCGplayer Now button appears.
+Click it to ask Hoard to send the new prices to TCGplayer on its next cycle.
+Or just wait, the next scheduled sync will pick them up automatically.Undoing a Price Update

 Changed your mind?
-Every Mass Reprice creates a snapshot you can roll back to.- Go to the Today tab
+Every saved price update creates a snapshot you can roll back to.- Go to the Today tab

 - Click the Rollback subtab

-- Find the Mass Reprice entry in the list (it shows the date and how many cards changed)
+- Find the price update entry in the list (it shows the date and how many cards changed)

 - Click Rollback to preview the undo